matteogiorgi/geoteodotnet/index.md

 I know there is a vast bibliography on the subject but I just wanted to [write something](https://github.com/MatteoGiorgi/computability_and_complexity) intuitive and easy to read on such essential and extensive topic for a computer scientist.

-The [notes](https://nbviewer.jupyter.org/github/MatteoGiorgi/computability_and_complexity/blob/master/ecc_tot.pdf) are written in italian and follow professor [P. Degano](http://pages.di.unipi.it/degano/) lectures at [*B.Sc.
+These [notes](https://nbviewer.jupyter.org/github/MatteoGiorgi/computability_and_complexity/blob/master/ecc_tot.pdf) are written in italian and follow professor [P. Degano](http://pages.di.unipi.it/degano/) lectures at [*B.Sc.
 CompSci*](https://didattica.di.unipi.it/en/undergraduate-programme-in-computer-science/) University of Pisa.

 ## Wiener attack

 [Here](https://github.com/MatteoGiorgi/wiener_attack) I wrote a [brief paper](https://nbviewer.jupyter.org/github/MatteoGiorgi/Wiener-Attack/blob/master/wiener_attack.pdf) regarding RSA protocol and the attack M.J.
 Wiener published in 1990.
-I tried to create a self-contained work, emphasising the power of playing with [continued fracions](https://en.wikipedia.org/wiki/Continued_fraction) using *Legendre theorem*.
+I tried to create a self-contained work, emphasising the power of playing with [continued fractions](https://en.wikipedia.org/wiki/Continued_fraction) using *Legendre theorem*.

 A simple implementation of the attack is included in the end using few lines of [*Wolfram Language*](https://www.wolfram.com/language/) ;)